We proudly serve the greater Phoenix area. Below you will find some frequently asked questions about LASIK.

 What is LASIK?

 It's a treatment that uses an excimer laser to reshape your cornea to correct numerous eye refractive errors, ranging from astigmatism, and nearsightedness to farsightedness.
-The reshaping is done using computer-controlled precision to avoid interfering with the adjacent cell layers.
-We use a microkeratome to create a thin surface flap of your cornea — a procedure that's done in a matter of seconds.
-Next, using an excimer laser, we remove a precise amount of your cornea tissue and place the flap on your cornea.
+The reshaping is done using computer-controlled precision to avoid interfering with the adjacent cell layers — a procedure that's done in a matter of seconds per eye.
 The whole procedure takes about 10 minutes for both eyes.

 Why should I consider LASIK?

 If you ever dream of making eyeglasses and contact lenses a thing of the past, you should consider LASIK.
 After the procedure, you can drive, watch TV and play sports without glasses.
-Most patients are always thrilled by this life-changing event.
-Besides, the LASIK procedure is safe.
-The risk of complications is rare, but be sure you opt for an experienced surgeon in the industry for successful treatment.
+Most patients are thrilled by this life-changing event.
+LASIK is safe.
+Complications are rare, and even more rare for an experienced surgeon.

 What happens during the LASIK procedure?